Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 self.tokenizer = tokenizer

-.
-During the model's actual operation, the sequence positions occupied by these placeholders will become the key "connection points" for the image embeddings extracted by the visual encoder to interact with the text sequence.
+Next, we will see how PaliGemmaProcessor adds the <image> special placeholder to the tokenizer.
+During the actual operation of the model, the sequence positions occupied by these placeholders will become the key "connection points" for the image embeddings extracted by the visual encoder to interact with the text sequence.

-placeholders we want to use to represent one image.
-For example, if set to 256, then in the sequence input to the language model, there will be 256 consecutive <image>
+In the parameter definitions below, num_image_tokens defines how many consecutive <image> placeholders we want to use to represent one image.
+For example, if set to 256, then in the sequence input to the language model, there will be 256 consecutive <image> tokens, providing the model with sufficient "bandwidth" to integrate and understand image information.

 def __call__(